zeta1999/math/README.md

-This Git repo contains some *meticulous* and *conscientiously* prepared hand-written notes on various **undergraduate mathematics courses** I have taken.
-Against each subject, are links to reference books I solved through.
+This Git repo contains *meticulous* and *conscientiously* written notes on **mathematics courses** I have taken.
+I hope you will have fun!

 ## Real Analysis